Patternslib/Patterns/docs/patterns/checkedflag.rst

 Detect selected radio buttons and checked checkboxes
 ====================================================

-You may want to style labels different depending on the state of their checkbox or radio button.
-Patterns supports this by automatically adding a ``checked`` or ``unchecked`` class to labels to reflect the state of the input element.
+You may want to forms components differently depending on the state of their checkbox or radio button.
+Patterns supports this by automatically adding a ``checked`` or ``unchecked`` class to labels and fieldset to reflect if they contain any checked checkbox or radio buttons.

-As a simple example lets take this part of a sandwich order form:

 .. code-block:: html
    :linenos: